zach-klippenstein/compose-fractal-nav/README.md

 Like most navigation libraries, this one starts with a wrapper composable that defines the navigable area.
 It's called `FractalNavHost`.
 It provides a `FractalNavScope` to its content composable.
 Inside that block, you can define "zoomable" children with the `FractalNavChild` composable.
 Each child is identified with a string key, and you can zoom into a child by calling `zoomToChild()`.

 The content block of a `FractalNavChild` gets access to a few properties that describe whether or not it's zoomed in, how far it's zoomed, and a function that zooms it back out to its parent.

-It can also define its own children.
+Children can also define their own children, recursing as deep as you like.
+The library will only compose what's necessary to show the active child.
+Everything between the `FractalNavHost` and the `FractalNavChild` will be removed from the composition – even when multiple children are nested.
+When a child zooms back out, its parent content is composed again, with any state from `rememberSaveable`s restored.

 For more details, take a look at [`FractalNavScope` and `FractalNavChildScope`](galaxyapp/src/main/java/com/zachklipp/fractalnav/FractalNavScope.kt).